Recently, I talked about 3 ways to start tackling insecurity.

 But you know what I say to myself all the time?
 “You’re a failure.”
 “You sound stupid.”
 “You can’t keep up.”
 “You look terrible.”

-The Bible says it this way first: “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things.”
-(Philippians 4:8 NIV) Also – “…we take captive every thought and make it obedient to Christ,” (2 Corinthians 10:5 NIV) and “do not worry” (Matthew 6:25-34 NIV).
-All these scriptures suggest that we can choose how and what we think.
+Yes! “…we take captive every thought and make it obedient to Christ,” (2 Corinthians 10:5 NIV) and “do not worry” (Matthew 6:25-34 NIV).
+These scriptures and more suggest that we can choose how and what we think.

 Scientific research also backs up the power of the mind.
 Like this article from Harvard Health, which talks about the placebo effect, and how much it can improve physical conditions.
 Also, we can actually change the wiring that affects our perspective.
 Finally, we can choose to think differently about ourselves, which leads to a change in behavior and actions.

-Here are some self-affirmations that maybe you can consider in your own life:
+Here are some self-affirmations that you can consider in your own life:

-How would contemplating these affirmations change your beliefs, behavior, and actions?
+How would contemplating these self-affirmations change your beliefs, behavior, and actions?